-On 2o July 2015 the European Council adopted a New EU Action Plan on Human Rights and Democracy for the period 2015-2019, reaffirming the EU‘s commitment to promoting human rights and democracy worldwide.
+On 20th July 2015, the European Council adopted a New EU Action Plan on Human Rights and Democracy for the period 2015-2019, reaffirming the EU‘s commitment to promoting human rights and democracy worldwide.

 “The Action Plan we are launching today focuses on empowering local actors and Civil Society Organisations (CSOs).
 All EU members stand united in taking it forward.” said the High Representative of the European Union for Foreign Affairs and Security Policy at the European Commission Federica Mogherini when presenting the document.

-According to the Council’s conclusions, the Action Plan aims to reinforce the mainstreaming of human rights into all the EU’s activities and policies, with a special emphasis on strengthening ownership by local institutions, mechanisms and CSOs actors.
+According to the Council’s conclusions, the Action Plan aims to reinforce the mainstreaming of human rights into all the EU’s activities and policies, with a special emphasis on strengthening ownership by local institutions, mechanisms, and CSO actors.
 It also is intended to invigorate support for Human Rights Defenders (HRDs).

-The plan outlines a collaboration project between the EU and local insitutions in partner countries to deliver targeted support and capacity building on the ground.
+The plan outlines a collaboration project between the EU and local institutions in partner countries to deliver targeted support and capacity building on the ground.

 From words to action